Éric Zemmour: Controversies and conflicts with opponents

 On 25 March 2009, he filed a complaint against the French rapper Youssoupha for "criminal threats and public abuse" after the uploading of the song "Because of saying it" in which Zemmour was attacked ad hominem: "Because of judging our faces, people know, that talking heads often demonise the ghetto-dwellers, each time it blows up they say it's us, I put a price on the head of the one who silences this asshole Éric Zemmour".
 The rapper had clarified in a previous interview in the newspaper Le Parisien that he was not advocating silencing Zemmour by force, but rather by argument.
 (Note: "Silencing, it means putting him in his place. (...)
 The words do not refer to murder, or aggression, or injuries...
 I did not want to either have him killed or to deprive him of his freedom of expression.
 Silencing, it means to put him in his place, to expose him to his own contradictions".)
-The album was finally released on 12 October 2009, with an expurgated version of the controversial track in which Zemmour's name is scrambled out.
+The album was released on 12 October 2009, with an expurgated version of the controversial track in which Zemmour's name is scrambled out.
 On 26 October 2011, Zemmour won his suit against the rapper and the director general of EMI Music France, Valérie Queinnec.